 Safety is always a prime consideration in model flying so, in common with most model flying clubs, pilots are required to have achieved the SAA “Bronze” or BMFA “A” safety certification test before they are permitted to fly solo.
 Until then they may only fly under supervision of an experienced pilot.
 There is also a legal requirement for model flyers to register with the CAA and obtain an Operator ID and a Flyer ID, via a simple online process.
 See the Safety Matters page of this website for more details.

 Model flying is a diverse hobby which covers many different interests and disciplines which give it a very wide appeal.
 Several of our members are keen aeromodellers who design, build and fly their own creations from scratch, but those skills are no longer a necessary aspect of model flying.
 These days there is a huge variety of models available in ARTF (almost ready to fly) form, and many of these simply screw together so that they can be ready to fly within a very short time after opening the box!

 This means that radio-controlled model flying has never been easier or cheaper to get into.
 New technology has brought big improvements to the hobby too, and perhaps the most far-reaching development in recent years has been the move towards quiet, clean, electric-powered flight, which has now become the mainstream power-train of choice for most of our members.
 Computerised radio transmitters with memories for different model settings have also brought great benefits as well.

-In normal times every assistance is freely given to members who are new to the hobby, and we help new members through the early stages of choosing and assembling a suitable trainer model and related equipment.
-We also normally provide free tuition in learning to fly - wherever possible using dual-control transmitters.
+The Club welcomes new members and every assistance is freely given those who are new to the hobby.
+We can provide advice regarding the selection and assembly of a suitable trainer model and related equipment, and most importantly, we also provide free tuition in learning to fly - wherever possible using dual-control transmitters.
 Indeed free flying tuition is available right through to advanced flying techniques and aerobatics for those who wish to develop their flying capability.